 The entity type refers to a group of entities with comparable attributes.
 For example, each student in a table named STUDENT has the same attributes, such as name, roll number, phone number, and so on.
 Because an entity type is defined by a name and a set of attributes, the table named STUDENT can be regarded as an entity type.

 The collection of entities of the same entity type, i.e. those with the same types of properties or attributes, is referred to as an entity set.
 Because all entities are included in the Entity Set, Entity Type is a superset of Entity Set.
 For example, a table named STUDENT has a similar collection of entities that are only connected to students, and each student is represented by several elements in the STUDENT entity set.

 25. What is a superkey?

 A superkey is a collection of one or more single or multiple keys that identify rows in a database.
-Additional properties may be present in a Super key that isn’t required for unique identification.
-For example, we may combine an employee’s name with his or her employee ID to create a superkey for this object.
+Additional properties may be present in a Super key that you may not require for unique identification.
+For example, we may combine an employee's name with his or her employee ID to create a superkey for this object.

 26. What is an alternate key?

 As we know that a candidate key o minimal super key is a collection of multiple columns that uniquely identifies tuples in a table.
 We choose one of the columns of the candidate key as the primary key of a table.
 And all other remaining columns in the candidate key serve as alternate keys.
 Although a table can have multiple keys, it has only one primary key.